Are you Making Excuses?

 How to Motivate Yourself

 One of the difficulties - and joys - that comes with getting your exercise routine in place is that there is no boss standing over you making you do things.
-The joy is you can do what you want when you want but it also means there is no one standing over you making you do the difficult things.
+The upside is that you can do what you want.
 Things like saying NO to that slice of cake and saying YES to exercise.
 As a result, you have to learn how to motivate yourself.
 I get motivated by encouraging others that I meet who are on a similar path of health and fitness.

 How Other People Work Exercise into Their Daily Lives